FalakAnsari88/FalakAnsari88/README.md

 - 👋 Hi, I’m @FalakAnsari
-- 👀 I’m interested in accounts,python,mathematics and statistical
+- 👀 I’m interested in accounts,mathematics and statistical
 - 🌱 I’m currently learning commerce and software developer
 - 💞️ I’m looking to collaborate on  working together
 - 📫 How to reach me you can rach me at this number anytime , 8657688491